dtao/race.js/README.md

 RACE!!!11
 =========

 **Note: What follows is currently a lie.
-I am currently practicing [Readme Driven Development](http://tom.preston-werner.com/2010/08/23/readme-driven-development.html); i.e., I am writing this out before having actually implemented it.
+I am practicing [Readme Driven Development](http://tom.preston-werner.com/2010/08/23/readme-driven-development.html); i.e., I am writing this out before having actually implemented it.
 This is to help me work through how exactly I want the library to work.
 When it's implemented for real, I will (obviously) erase this message.**

 Purpose
 -------